wwwxkz/hashPlot/README.md

 - gitlab.com/wwwxkz
 - linkedin.com/wwwxkz
 ```
+### Why
 Programming with no goal, thought about making an program to state questions (situations) and options to adress those like an notepad, but "funnier".
-It was a cool, but as I began I tought that making a geogebra in the console would be even better
+It was a cool, but as I began I tought that making a geogebra in the console would be even better.
 In python just because it is easy, and I was playing around with the interactive shell

+### Runnning
 ![](https://github.com/wwwxkz/hashPlot/blob/main/README/0.png)
 ![](https://github.com/wwwxkz/hashPlot/blob/main/README/1.png)